Quantum feedback control of a two-atom network closed by a semi-infinite waveguide: Conclusion

 \section{Conclusion}

-In this paper, we have analyzed the coherent feedback control with photons upon the architecture that two atoms are chirally coupled with the semi-infinite waveguide.
-When the atoms are initially excited, the number of generated photons in the waveguide is influenced by the locations of the atoms and there chiral coupling strengths with different directional propagating modes in the waveguide.
-Once the locations of the atoms and their chiral coupling strengths with the waveguide are well designed, two-photon, one-photon and zero-photon states can be generated in the waveguide.
-Additionally, the spatial modeling of the quantum system provides another approach to clarify dynamics of the two atoms coupled with the waveguide, and the example of the one-atom and two-atom cases can provide the comprehensive analysis when combined with the frequency domain modeling.
+\begin{sloppypar} In this paper, we study the coherent feedback control dynamics with time delays based on atom-waveguide interactions.
+When the atoms are initially excited, the number of generated photons in the waveguide is influenced by atoms' positions and their chiral coupling strengths with different directional propagating modes in the waveguide.
+When the parameters above are properly designed, two-photon, one-photon and zero-photon states can be generated in the waveguide.
+This quantum coherent feedback dynamics based on waveguide QED can be analyzed from the perspective of linear control system with time delays, and large delays can induce excited steady atomic states, which is different from the circumstance that the coherent feedback delays are small.
+Moreover, the modeling of atom-waveguide interactions in the spatial domain can provide an alternative approach to investigate the coherent feedback dynamics, and the examples of coherent feedback with one or two atoms can provide a comprehensive study by combining the spatial and frequency domain analysis. \end{sloppypar}